leddoo/kibi/main.md

     - ssa form:
         - more compiler features:
             - constants.
+            - globals.
+            - define.
+            - indexing.
             - functions.
-            - lists.
             - tables.
-            - globals.
         - validation:
             - args point to `StmtData::has_output`.
             - check that all args are defined in the cfg.